 Landon Hartman is 8-years-old.
 He’s fighting an aggressive brain cancer and is currently undergoing chemotherapy.
 His mom, Nikki Byars, says the chemo wipes out his immune system.

-“Even the common cold just effects them so much different because his immune system is crashed,” Byars said.
+“Even the common cold just affects them so much different because his immune system is crashed,” Byars said.

-Because he is more susceptible to germs, Byars takes extra precautions at their house and Landon wears a Vogmask every time he leaves the house.
+Because he is more susceptible to germs, Byars takes extra precautions at their house and Landon wears a Vogmask every time he leaves home.

 “Since we got diagnosed, I don’t let him kiss me anymore,” Byars said.
 “And you know it’s hard, but you got to do what you got to do.”

 The extra precautions seem to be working.
 Since wearing a Vogmask, Landon hasn’t been hospitalized except for scheduled chemo treatments.

 The Vogmask he wears last about three months, his mom said.
 He is due for a new one, but because of the high demand amid the coronavirus outbreak, she can’t get him a new one.